 An SBO remains in effect for only one school year.
 It must be renewed every year to continue, which requires a vote of the chapter.
 The only SBO modification that does not sunset at the end of the school year is for elementary schools that are changing from an eight-period day to a seven-period day.
 If your elementary school wishes to return to an eight-period day, another SBO is required.

 An SBO can be proposed by either the principal or the chapter leader on behalf of the chapter.
-However, a principal cannot force the chapter to hold a vote on any SBO, and an SBO cannot be adopted unless at least 55 percent of the UFT members voting support the modification.
+However, a principal cannot force the chapter to hold a vote on any SBO.
+An SBO cannot be adopted unless at least 55 percent of the UFT members voting support the modification.

 All SBO voting is conducted through the secure Election Buddy online voting system.
-An SBO is adopted if 55 percent of the voting UFT members vote to support it.
+An SBO is adopted when 55 percent of the voting UFT members vote to support it.

 Key information about SBOs